sammeh543/SillyTavern-VoidDriftTheme/README.md

   message individually for character-specific styling, so fewer messages = faster loading.
 Massive chats take a few seconds to load, but hasn't felt sluggish.

+  I highly reccommend mobile users try Silly Tavern in PWA mode(Add to homescreen).
+While not a "true" app its a limited browser and has truly improved my overall Silly Tavern experience on iOS (mostly accidently swiping the screne and the browser going back a page canceling my generation.
+And fighting with text input.)

 - **Inspo and Credit**
 I was heavily inspired by RivelleDays Moonlit Echoes Extension and Character